BobbyBooShay/Blockchain-API-PHP-Class/README.md

 > Send a transaction to multiple recipients in the same transaction.

 Groups transactions in order to minimize transaction fees. `$payments` is required and must be an array with the address as the key and the amount to send in satoshi as the value. `$options` are *optional*, as with `sendCoins()`.

+*Divide satoshi by X to get btc and multiply btc by X to get satoshi (Where X = 100,000,000).
+The fee is added to the amount you want to send and debited from the wallet.
+So if you are sending 100,000 satoshi to person A, 200,000 to person B and 500,000 to person C with a fee of 50,000 then 850,000 will be removed from your wallet.*

 ```php
 require_once("blockchain.php");